pangeo-data/pangeo/docs/setup_guides/hpc.rst

 ::

-    $ ssh -N -L 8877:r8i4n0:8877 -L 8878:r8i4n0:8787 username@cheyenne.ucar.edu
+    $ ssh -N -L 8877:r8i4n0:8877 username@cheyenne.ucar.edu

-You'll want to change the details in the command above but the basic idea is that we're passing the ports 8877 and 8878 from the compute node `r8i4n0` to our local system.
+You'll want to change the details in the command above but the basic idea is that we're passing the port 8877 from the compute node `r8i4n0` to our local system.
 Now open http://localhost:8877 on your local machine, you should find a jupyter server running!

-*Note that we're also passing the 8878 port through so we can access the dask dashboard later.*

 Launch Dask with dask-jobqueue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^